Taco Pasta Salad

 A strainer full of cooked pasta.

-Step 2: While the pasta cooks, make the taco meat.
-Add the oil to a medium or large skillet over medium heat.
-Once hot, add the ground meat and cook for 4-5 minutes, crumbling as it cooks, until cooked through.
+Step 2: While the pasta cooks, heat oil in a medium skillet over medium heat.
+Add the ground meat and cook 4–5 minutes, crumbling as it cooks, until cooked through.
+Add the taco seasoning.

-Step 3: Add the taco seasoning.
-Stir and cook for 1 minute or until the mixture is combined and fragrant.
-Remove the pan from the heat and let it cool at room temperature for 5-10 minutes.
+Step 3: Stir and cook 1 minute until fragrant.
+Remove from heat and let cool at room temperature for 5–10 minutes.

 A close-up shot of a bowl of taco pasta salad.